bbatuhandogan/binance-futures-bot-with-email/README.md

 # binance-futures-bot-with-email
-Binance bot that trades according to the e-mail from the strategy alert in Tradingview.
-It trades according to the e-mail from the strategy alarm created in Tradingview.
+It trades according to the e-mail from the strategy alarm (it should be created in the same format as the json.txt file in the repo) created in Tradingview.